mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_d_earlyed.md

     - Membership: 60
     - Attendance: 50
     - Calendar Reference: link to the EE calendar set up for VPK
-10. Perform the following actions for **Student C**:
+9. Perform the following actions for **Student C**:
     - **Change the end date to 10/13/2023** for the EE-ECSE program association
     - Change the associated SSA record to have the same end date.
     - Create a new SSA record, **setting the begin date to 10/16/2023** and defaulting the end date to the end of the school year
     - Change the EE-SR association to EE-VPK, setting the begin and end dates to match the new SSA
     - Demonstrate how both a Program Section Descriptor and a Calendar Reference will now be required on the EE-VPK program association, describing Section J for this school year
-    - (Note: the main purpose of this scenario is to demonstrate how VPK and SR+ require program section descriptors and calendar references.
-But as described in the [SSA construction for multiple EE](./2023-24%20MDE%20Ed-Fi%20Documentation/ssa_construction_for_multiple_ee.md) document, two MARSS programs would overlap only in rare circumstances - which is why we first ask for the ECSE association to be ended here.)
+    - (Note: the main purpose of this scenario is to demonstrate how VPK requires a program section descriptor and calendar reference.
+But as described in the [SSA construction for multiple EE](../2023-24%20MDE%20Ed-Fi%20Documentation/ssa_construction_for_multiple_ee.md) document, two MARSS programs would overlap only in rare circumstances - which is why we first ask for the ECSE association to be ended here.)
-11. Please demonstrate how your software differentiates between various program choices, in particular how users will tell the difference between Early Childhood Screening (EE-ECS) and Early Childhood Special Education (EE-ECSE).
+10. Please demonstrate how your software differentiates between various program choices, in particular how users will tell the difference between Early Childhood Screening (EE-ECS) and Early Childhood Special Education (EE-ECSE).

 ## Resource: StudentHomelessProgramAssociation
 **Description:**